 Intratubular Germ Cell Neoplasias (ITGCNs)

 Intratubular germ-cell neoplasias (ITGCNs) is a condition where cells in the testicles look abnormal, but they haven’t spread beyond their point of origin.
-While this condition is not a malignancy, there is a high risk that it can transform into a form of testicular cancer.
+While this condition is not a malignancy, there is a high riskthe possibility that something bad will happen that it can transform into a form of testicular cancer.
 ITGCN is considered rare, and is often difficult to diagnose.

 Treatment

 If testicular cancer is detected, it will be staged and graded based on size, metastasis (whether the cancer has spread to other parts of the body) and how the cancer cells look under the microscope.
-Staging and grading helps your doctors determine the best treatment for you.
+Stagingthe process of determining how big the cancer is, where it started and if it has spread to other areas and grading helps your doctors determine the best treatment for you.

 Cancers can be staged using the TNM staging system: